yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/cloud-advisor.md

 ### Query load skew

 Advisor scans queries to determine whether some nodes are handling more queries than others.
-Advisor flags nodes that processed 50% more queries than the other nodes in the past hour.
+Advisor flags nodes that processed 50% more queries than the other nodes in the past hour, or since the advisor was last run.

 **Why**